compmeist/coll_gravitation/README.md

 ### Explanation and Comment

-I am not formally allegient to Emergent Gravity ideas (nor of the Einstein Field equations), but arrived at this hypothesis somewhat independently.
+I am not formally allegiant to Emergent Gravity ideas (nor of the Einstein Field equations), but arrived at this hypothesis somewhat independently.